Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 Here are some more options:

-- Tetovo City Museum – Small but central, a quick way to add some local history context.
+• Tetovo City Museum – Small but central, a quick way to add some context on local history.

-- Popova Šapka – Both a ski centre and summer trailhead just 15-20km above Tetovo.
+• Popova Šapka – Both a ski centre and summer trailhead just 15-20km above Tetovo.
 In winter, it’s known for freeride/cat-skiing.
 A few international skiers do come for the powder, but it’s not a huge resort like, say, Bansko in Bulgaria.
-In the summer, the resort becomes a base for hikes in the Sar mountains.
-The classic route is Titov Vrv (2,748m) and North Macedonia’s second highest peak.
+In the summer, the resort serves as a base for hikes in the Sar Mountains.
+The classic route is to Titov Vrv (2,748m), North Macedonia’s second-highest peak.
 There are also shorter walks with big views.

-- Kale (Baltepe) Fortress – A ruined hilltop fort with sweeping views, about 15–20 minutes’ uphill walk.
+• Kale (Baltepe) Fortress – A ruined hilltop fort with sweeping views, about a 15–20 minutes’ uphill walk.
 We were warned it’s not very easy or safe to wander around.
 It’s not an obvious attraction like the fortresses in Skopje or Prizren.

 Where to Stay in Tetovo